Michael-on-the-Microphone/Michael-on-the-Microphone/README.md

 ## About Me

-I'm a software enthusiast exploring audio processing and other fun side projects.
-You can connect with me on [LinkedIn](https://www.linkedin.com/in/praveen-saravanan-7a1aa01bb/).
+I'm a computer science graduate who loves experimenting with audio technology and creative coding.
+On LinkedIn I talk about exploring new ways to process sound and build engaging applications.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/praveen-saravanan-7a1aa01bb/).

-## About This Repository

-Originally called **Michael-on-the-Microphone**, this repo began as a scratch space for microphone tests and simple sound-processing scripts.
-It's where I post short audio clips, experiment notes, and other lightweight projects.

 ## Get in Touch